digime/digime-sdk-nodejs/guides/push.md

 <br>

-Before we can be write data to the user, we should already have a user access token for this user.
+Before we can be push data to the user, we should already have a user access token for this user.

 If not, you'll need to [authorize them](./authorize.html) first.
 Make sure the user access token is for a [write contract](../fundamentals/contracts.html).